mgutz/nanoc3_blog/content/2010/01-15-getting_started_with_nanoc3_blog.html.md

     content/about.md
     content/sticky.md # box content on front page

+Delete articles to remove them from site and recompile.
+Restart preview server if you do.

 To change the front page: `content/index.haml`

 To change the site layout: `layouts/default.haml`

 To style the site:  `content/assets/style.sass`

+## Adding Content

+Edit the Markdown file created by running this command:

+    # filename is written to console
+    % rake create:article title='Hello world'

+## Configuration

+Edit the configuration files:

+    config.yaml
+    content/atom.xml.erb

+## Deployment

+Transfer `output/*` to your hosted web server.
+If you are using rsync, then edit the settings in `config.yaml` and execute

+    % rsync deploy:rsync